 The Raster Creation tools create new rasters in which the output values are based either on a constant value or a statistical distribution.
 There are two types of distribution: random or normal (Gaussian).

 Reclassifying your data simply means replacing input cell values with new output cell values.

-You can reclassify your data in several ways: by individual values or by ranges, intervals, or area or through an alternative value.
+You can reclassify your data by individual values, ranges, intervals, or area.
+You can also reclassify through an alternative value.